 - Your freezer temperature should be 0oF (-18oC) or below.

-- Use plastic tubs with tightly fitting lids or ice cube trays in plastic bags, clearly marked with the contents and date (you can tap out the cubes into the bags once frozen).
-Baby food will keep for three months in the freezer and should be thawed well before use – particularly if re-heating.
+- Freeze food in plastic tubs with tightly fitting lids or ice cube trays in freezer bags, clearly marked with the contents and date (you can tap out the frozen cubes of food into the freezer bags once they’re thoroughly frozen).

 - Never re-freeze meals that have already been frozen.

 How to defrost and reheat homemade baby food safely

 - Never reheat food more than once and throw away leftovers.

 - Defrost frozen food before you reheat it, either by leaving it in the fridge overnight or by using the defrost setting on your microwave1.

 - Heat homemade purées in the microwave or on the hob until they’re hot all the way through – remember to give them a good stir to remove any hot spots.

 - Let the food cool a little and then serve it immediately – it’s best served warm or at room temperature.
 Always check the temperature before serving.